Here's what nobody's telling you about the next phase of the US-China tech race.

 1. The "AI+" and Quantum Leap.
 Intelligence from Korean tech policy circles indicates the draft 15th Five-Year Plan framework elevates "AI+" integration and quantum science from R&D projects to core, economy-wide national missions.
 The goal isn't just to develop AI models, but to mandate AI integration across manufacturing, agriculture, and urban management as a productivity multiplier.
 This mirrors the "Internet+" campaign of the 13th Plan but with far greater computational and data requirements.
 The implicit target: to create industrial ecosystems so deeply integrated with proprietary AI stacks that decoupling becomes structurally painful, not just politically contentious.

 2. The Commercial Space & Low-Altitude Economy Play.
-The plan explicitly charts a path for "Commercial Space" and the "Low-Altitude Economy" (drones, urban air mobility) as new strategic industries.
+The plan explicitly charts a path for "Commercial Space" and the "Low-Altitude Economy" (drones, urban air mobility) as new key industries.
 This is significant because it signals a shift from state-only space programs (like BeiDou) to fostering private-sector champions in launch services, satellite internet, and drone delivery logistics.
 South Korea's KOSTEC analysis highlights this as a direct competitive vector with SpaceX and Amazon's Project Kuiper.
 The state provides the foundational infrastructure (launch sites, frequency spectrum, regulatory sandboxes) while incentivizing private capital to scale.
 The first-mover advantage in shaping global norms for low-altitude traffic management is a prize Beijing is now actively pursuing.

+3. The Climate-Tech Diplomacy Link.
 Concurrent with the tech plan, China's climate envoy, Xie Zhenhua, has been actively briefing counterparts, including South Korea, on Beijing's five-year climate change plan.
 This is not a coincidence.
 The 15th Plan's "original innovation" goals in next-gen nuclear, grid-scale storage, and green hydrogen are designed to be exportable.
 By coupling its climate commitments with its tech industrial policy, China aims to position its standards and hardware as the default solution for emerging markets' decarbonization needs—a market largely ceded by current US policy focus.
 The discussion with Seoul is a test case for "cooperation" that often leads to technology flow and market access agreements.

 China's next Five-Year Plan is shaping up to be a document of technological integration—merging AI with industry, space with commerce, and climate goals with geopolitical influence—creating ecosystems that are harder for the US to sanction or compete with on a purely cost basis.